 - Don’t just accept the first rate you are offered by your bank or building society.

 - Shop around to see which providers are offering the cheapest APRs.
-Compare representative APRs (but remember that you may end up paying more if you have a poor credit history).
+Compare representative APRs (but remember that you might end up paying more if you have a poor credit history).
 A comparison website can help you do this.

 - Consider peer to peer loans especially if you have a good credit rating.
-These loans may offer lower interest rates and are available for smaller amounts.
+These loans might offer lower interest rates and are available for smaller amounts.
 They are featured in most comparison tables.

 Check the best personal loan rates on the Which? websiteopens in new window